What are the Most Important Things in Life?

 In the end, increasing love, teaching others, creating happiness all around you is the ultimate goal in this area.
 Research has shown that money spent on others makes you happier than what you spend on yourself.
 Among other goals perform random acts of kindness.

 Making the world a better place.
 Social goals don’t have to mean connecting with others.
 You can change the world and improve the lives of millions without stepping into the limelight.
-This is what countless scientists and inventors have done.
+Being in the background is what countless scientists and inventors have done.

 Everything you set out to do takes time.
 You can either scratch the surface of many things or go all-in in a few areas.
 If you select only one area, then there’s a possibility that you can’t get results you want even if you put in your best effort for years.
 On the other hand, if you spread yourself too thin, then the mark you leave may be fleeting.